superhero1/ffritz/README.md

 There are some known methods how to perform an initial firmware update from a box that runs an original image.
 The one known to work on current firmware versions is to directly write kernel and filesystem images via the boot loader (eva).
-Search IPPF threads for information on how to accomplish this.
+See 'Installing the image from the Boot Loader' below for information.

 I take no responsibility for broken devices or other problems (e.g. with your provider).
 Use this at your own risk.